ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### 5.5.4.2 Bi- or Multi-directional BPI services

-Bi- and Multi-directional BPI services in the context of BPI Interoperability are significantly more complex and varied as they need to enable dynamic processes between BPIs.
+Bi- and Multi-directional BPI services in the context of BPI Interoperability enable dynamic processes between BPIs.

 In the following, the standard introduces the concept of a State Synchronization and Advancement Predicate for BPI Interoperability (processes).
 A predicate in the context of this document is understood as an assertion that may be true or false, depending on the values of the variables that occur in it and the logical, well-formed connections between those variables.
-A State Synchronization and Advancement Predicate is a definition of an Interoperability Virtual State Machine (IVSM) based on a set of agreed upon business rules and business data that is deterministic, and synchronizes and advances the state of committed state objects of participants in the BPI Interoperability process.
+A State Synchronization and Advancement Predicate is a definition of an Interoperability Virtual State Machine (IVSM) based on a set of agreed-upon business rules and business data that is deterministic.
+It synchronizes and advances the state of committed state objects of participants in the BPI Interoperability process.
 An IVSM is an implementation of a State Synchronization and Advancement Predicate.
-One can think of an IVSM as a stripped down version of a BPI with a single workgroup that can process only one workstep.
+One can think of an IVSM as a stripped-down version of a BPI with a single workgroup that can process only one workstep.

 **[R144]** Bi- or Multi-directional BPI services in the context of BPI interoperability MUST support at least the following operations:
 * Create State Synchronization and Advancement Predicate